linode/terraform-provider-linode/website/docs/r/linode.html.md

 The following arguments are supported:

-* `image` - (Required) The image to use when creating the linode.
-This can also be an ImageID.  *Changing `image` forces the creation of a new Linode.*
+* `image` - (Required) The image to use when creating the Linode's disks.
+Examples are `"linode/debian9"`, `"linode/fedora28"`, and `"linode/arch"`. *Changing `image` forces the creation of a new Linode.*

 * `kernel` - (Required) The kernel to start the linode with.
-Specify `"Latest 64-bit"` or `"Latest 32-bit"` for the most recent Linode provided kernel.
+Specify `"linode/latest-64bit"` or `"linode/latest-32bit""` for the most recent Linode provided kernel. "linode/direct-disk" can be used to boot the raw disk and "linode/grub2" will boot to the Grub config on the disk.

 * `region` - (Required) The region that the linode will be created in *Changing `region` forces the creation of a new Linode.*

-* `size` - (Required) The Linode plan size in terms of MB of RAM (e.g. 2048, 4096, 8192.
-A plan will be chosen that matches this amount.)
+* `type` - (Required) The Linode type defines the pricing, CPU, disk, and RAM specs of the instance.
+Examples are `"g6-nanode-1"`, `"g6-standard-2"`, `"g6-highmem-16"`, etc.)

 * `ssh_key` - (Required) The full text of the public key to add to the root user. *Changing `ssh_key` forces the creation of a new Linode.*